 Emollient: A hydrating, thickening agent that helps skin hold onto moisture for a softening, soothing effect.
 Natural emollients include plant oils, mineral oil, shea, and cocoa butters, and fatty acids.
 Petrolatum, lecithin, triglycerides, benzoates, myristates, and palmitates are also emollients that give many skincare products their creamy texture.

 Essential Oils: Fragrant plant extracts with anti-aging and aromatherapeutic properties that can be highly irritating when applied directly to the skin.
 Essential oils should be combined with a fatty carrier oil, like jojoba, before used topically.
-Skin-benefiting essential oils include frankincense, which has astringent properties, and lavender oil, which helps the body produce antioxidants.
+Frankincense, a skin-benefiting essential oil, has anti-inflammatory properties.

 Glycerin: A humectant naturally found in the skin that helps it maintain a soft, moisturized, healthy look.
 Used topically in combination with other emollients and antioxidants, it has been shown to be very effective at restoring the skin.